This post may contain affiliate links. Please see our disclosure policy.

 I’ll send it straight to your inbox!
 Plus you’ll get new recipes weekly!

-Mashed potatoes are a must-have recipe for the holidays, but they’re also perfect for everyday meals.
+Enjoy the potatoes on their own or as an everyday side dish with your favorite protein.
 All you need are Yukon Gold potatoes, milk, and butter, but to get them extra-creamy, a potato ricer is a game-changer.

 A side view of a bowl of mashed potatoes garnished with fresh herbs, with a spoon inside.